iliu-net/alejandro/_posts/2017-03-24-manage busyness.md

 need to be doing this?'
-It is much easier to remain busy and tell yourself that you just need to be a little more efficient or to 'work a little later tonight' than to endure the pain of eliminating a task that you are comfortable with doing, but that isn’t the highest and best use of your time."
+It is much easier to remain busy and tell yourself that you just need to be a little more efficient or to 'work a little later tonight' than to endure the pain of eliminating a task that you are comfortable with doing, but that isn' the highest and best use of your time."

-Let’s take a deeper look at each quadrant, what it means, and how we should approach all of our tasks with either urgency or importance (or both).
+Let' take a deeper look at each quadrant, what it means, and how we should approach all of our tasks with either urgency or importance (or both).